kavehzare98/Folder-Cleanup-Utility/README.md

 ### Notes

-- Hidden files (those starting with a dot) are ignored during file mapping.
+- Hidden files (those starting with a dot) are ignored during file mapping (e.g. ".localized").
 - Directories are created only if they do not already exist.

 ### Requirements